by Freddy Tran Nager, Founder of Atomic Tango + Usually a LinkedIn Advocate…

 And I’m thinking, whoa, that’s not exactly flattering.

 And I’m fairly certain that’s not exactly something he’d want publicized to his professional network.
-Indeed, neither he nor any of his connections had shared it on LinkedIn.
+Indeed, neither he nor any of his connections had shared it.
 Rather, LinkedIn itself disseminated the story automatically as a Mentioned in the News Feature.
 Kind of like a Google News Alert for all your friends and business associates to see without your knowledge.

 You can see how this could be a problem.

 LinkedIn did it to me, too.
 Fortunately, in my case it was innocuous and even beneficial.
 I had just published a post here at Atomic Tango with my byline, so LinkedIn automatically shared it with my entire network as Freddy being in the news.
 As you can imagine, I know how to share my own blog posts, which I do at select times with select wording.
-Why LinkedIn considers this automatic news broadcasting feature useful, leave alone desirable, baffles me.
+Why LinkedIn considers this automatic broadcasting desirable baffles me.

 Now some of you may be thinking, “What’s the big deal?
 If it’s in the news anyway, it’s not exactly ‘private.’
 I also never get into trouble, and since I’m too busy to manage my brand on social media, this could be useful — like having a free publicity bot at my service!”